RCA Short Courses Frequently Asked Questions

 Is it possible to pay the course fee in instalments?

 No, it is not possible to pay the course fees in instalments.
-The course fee has to be paid in full in order to enrol.
+The course fee has to be paid in full in order to secure your place.

 How many people are on each short course?